brambg/Data-Scopes-Developers-2018/schedule/assignment1.md

 This research project serves as the background for data and assignments in this workshop.

-## Data Scopes assignments
+### Data Scopes Hands-on Sessions

-Morning assignment: creating data axis for publishers
+- Hands-on Session 1: Creating a Data Axis for Publishers

-Afternoon assignment: combining heterogeneous dataset
+- Hands-on Session 2: Combining Heterogeneous Datasets

-## Preparing review dataset for analysis of publishers and genres
+### Preparing review dataset for analysis of publishers and genres

 Publishers often focus on a small range of genres, although some publish books on any genres.
 They sometimes also play with genre labels for sales purposes, such as classifying a Thriller as a Literary Thriller to target an audience that would consider "normal" thrillers of no interest.